d99kris/nmail/README.md

 Features
 --------
 - Support for IMAP and SMTP protocols
-- Local cache using AES256-encrypted custom Maildir format
+- Local cache using sqlite (optionally AES256-encrypted)
 - Multi-threaded (email fetch and send done in background)
 - Address book auto-generated based on email messages
 - Viewing HTML emails (converted to text in terminal, or in external browser)